Ventanas Mexico

 Every ounce counts in a suitcase.

-There are a variety of great reasons to come to Mexico off-season for a long-term stay, especially if you are considering ever living here in the future.
-For one thing, it is critically important that you know what a locale is like under its least favorable conditions.
+There are a variety of great reasons to come to Mexico off-season for a long-term stay, especially if you are considering ever living there.
+It’s critically important that you know what a locale is like under its least favorable conditions.
 I know plenty of people who have moved to Mexico only to find they cannot bear the summer in their chosen city, forcing them to abandon their plan (and sell houses at a loss) or wait years before the house sells.

-In addition, service providers have time for you.
+You feel the culture more when you’re not surrounded by people from your own country speaking English in every restaurant and supermarket.
+Off season, service providers have time for you.
 Locals are more approachable.
-You feel the culture more when you are not surrounded by people from your own country speaking English in every restaurant and supermarket.
-Violent summer tropical storms are an almost sexual experience.
 Mexican businesses are eager to please you.
 Prices are lower on hotels, rentals, and some attractions.
+Summer tropical storms are almost a sexual experience.

-• Mio (a concentrated, sugarless water flavoring in a tiny bottle) - Water in Mexico is frequently not potable.
-You’ll have to drink a lot of water.
-A flavoring like Mio is small and makes it easier and cheaper to stay hydrated
+• Mio (a concentrated, sugarless water flavoring in a tiny bottle) - You’ll have to drink a lot of water.
+As water is frequently not potable.
+A flavoring like Mio is small and makes it easier and cheaper to stay hydrated.

-• Sun and salt take a quick toll.
+• Sun and salt take a quick toll on bathing suits.
 Carry one for every month you will be there if staying in coastal area.

 • Travel umbrella.
 It’s cooler than wearing a hat and women commonly carry them in Mexico than at home.